Yohh/obsidian-simple-sketch/README.md

 ## Overview

-Simple Sketch is a plugin for [Obsidian](https://obsidian.md) that demonstrates some of the capabilities of the Obsidian API.
+Simple Sketch is a plugin for [Obsidian](https://obsidian.md).
 It allows users to create simple sketches within their notes with a minimal, convenient interface that emphasizes productivity over completeness.

 ## Installation